 The fee for seats varies depending on the type of seat you want.
 They have standard seats, front seats, and extra legroom seats.
 There is also a different fee for the mandatory family seats.

 Ryanair has the option to book rental cars as an add-on to your flight.
-I have not tried this option, but I would recommend checking other car rental websites like Clarify Car Hire to compare prices.
+I have not tried this option, but I would recommend checking other car rental websites like Clarify Car Hire or Rental Cars Dot Com to compare prices.
 Don’t forget to make sure you have the appropriate insurance.

 Mistakes to Avoid When You Travel On Ryanair